nami1yt/more-advanced-theme-template-master/README.md

 That's right, this Steam Theme is being coded from the ground-up.
 Reason being is because some parts of the orginial theme no longer work, and also considering that the theme is no longer maintained.
-Pretty much a lot of almost code, that i don't like manually going though just to make it work.
+Pretty much a lot of almost dead code, that i don't like manually going though just to make it work.

 Enjoy this recreation while you still can.